Lesser-known Christmas songs you need to add to your playlist

 Mariah Carey.
 Michael Bublé.
 Frank Sinatra.
 Pentatonix.
 These are all names synonymous with Christmas tunes.
 Songs like “Jingle Bells”, “Silent Night”, and “Santa Claus is Coming to Town” are all songs you expect to hear during the holiday season.
 In fact, I’m betting all these songs and artists are on your Christmas playlist already.

 And that’s why we won’t be talking about them.
-Don’t get us wrong, “All I Want For Christmas is You” remains a festive bop and Michael Bublé and Shania Twain’s “White Christmas” is iconic, but we’re here to give your holiday playlist new life with some lesser-known songs, or at least lesser known versions of Christmas classics.
+Don’t get us wrong, “All I Want For Christmas is You” remains a festive bop and Michael Bublé and Shania Twain’s “White Christmas” is iconic, but we’re here to give your holiday playlist new life with some lesser-known songs, or at least lesser-known versions of Christmas songs.
 Got your Spotify ready?
 Let’s go.

 Add these lesser-known Christmas songs to your playlist—stat